 Graph, analyze, and creatively interpret Hudson River watershed data for a public audience.
 Your goal is to present a compelling data-based story or message that accurately describes a finding from local scientists.

 You may create a graphic, story, play, song, or other product—your imagination is the limit!
 Just make sure your creation accurately summarizes and portrays the trends from the data.

-For a comprehensive look at the Hudson Data Jam, download our PDF Guidebook is a comprehensive look at Hudson Data Jam.
+For a comprehensive look at the Hudson Data Jam, download our PDF Guidebook.